 We have received IDE approval from the FDA for use of the Maestro System in our pivotal EMPOWER clinical trial.
 The EMPOWER trial is designed as a randomized, double-blind, placebo-controlled, prospective, multi-center study including a minimum of 220 subjects at 10 to 15 U.S. and international sites.
 We are in discussions with the FDA in response to questions raised as part of the approval.
 We are in the process of submitting the trial protocol to the institutional review boards at our anticipated trial sites.
 We received the first institutional review board approval and started enrollment on July 31, 2007.
+Our first subject in this trial was implanted in August 2006.
 All EMPOWER subjects will be implanted with the Maestro System and randomized on a 2:1 basis to an active group, where therapy is turned on, or a control group, where therapy is turned off.
 A limited number of diabetic subjects will also be included in the trial and randomized 1:1.
 We intend to submit an IDE supplement to the FDA for the Maestro RC as part of the EMPOWER trial in the first half of 2008.